anovak-lab/group_resources/tools/latex.md

 plt.plot(x, y)
 plt.grid()
 ```

+- If you have two images side-by-side which are showing the same field (e.g., two differnet plots of temperature for different thermal simulations), always put them on the same color scale.

 - `subcaption` is useful for making subfigures, each with their own caption.
 It's a good idea for each subfigure to be the same height, which you can control with the size of the subfigure (i.e. instead of doing `width=0.3\linewidth`, you can also use heights like `width=3cm`).
 Below is an example for a subfigure with two images.